anish-sk/CS6910_Assignment1/README.md

       }
   }
   ```
-  The above dictionary can be changed according to the need and used to obtain a different sweep.
+  The above dictionary can be changed according to needs and used to obtain a different sweep.
-- **NOTE :** Always runs the cells in order, otherwise incorrect results may be obtained
+- **NOTE :** Always run the cells in order, otherwise incorrect results may be obtained